sampadathapachhetri/Capstone-Project/README.md

 - Raghav Raj Shrestha
 - Urvi Timilsina

-> ⚠️ Note: This project is still under development and may not be fully complete.
+> ⚠️ Note: The Dockerization is not Completely Finished.
+This is just a source code minor information.
+Documentation will be updated soon with manual.

 ---